sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Availability

-- This application is available for 24 hrs anywhere, anytime.
+- The system should be available for use 24/7, with minimal downtime for maintenance.

 ### Maintainability